 A good tent has to possess a larger vestibule which is to serve as an extra storage space.
 This is to make it possible for you to carry all your gears conveniently.
 It also spares you from the need to clutter your workspace unnecessarily.

-The materials that make the tent up also comes in handy.
+The materials that make the tent up also come in handy.
 Needless to say, the materials have to be highly breathable, strong, and resilient to the common agents of wear and tear.
-Further to these, the materials also have to be easier to clean and maintain if and when the need to do arises.
+Further to these, the materials also have to be easier to clean and maintain if and when they need to do arises.

 Some of the best kinds of materials to look up to are polyester, cotton, canvas, and nylon.
 They have been noted to do a good job and maintain some resilience in the long run.
 You are hence more likely to have a good time with them in your tent.